Visual Question Answering in AI: what is it?

 1. Data quality

-Accurate, high-quality annotation is essential to ensure that VQA models learn from relevant examples.
+High-quality, accurate annotation is critical to ensure that VQA models learn from relevant examples.
 Errors or inconsistencies in annotations can lead to bias and poor performance.
-For example, if an image is poorly annotated, the model could learn to associate questions with incorrect answers.
+For example, if an image is incorrectly annotated, the model could learn to associate questions with incorrect answers.

 β